-- Change the victim's University housing assignment. - Change the victim's academic schedule. - Assist the victim with procedures for obtaining a protective order, if desired.
+- Change the victim's/survivor's University housing assignment. - Change the victim's/survivor's academic schedule. - Assist the victim/survivor with procedures for obtaining a protective order, if desired.

-The University, through the Student Life, residence life, and counselors, sponsors programs that encourage students to report crimes of violence or non-forcible sex offenses, as well as educates them about prevention.
+The University, through the Division of Student Affairs, Human Resources and counselors, sponsors programs that encourage students to report crimes of violence or non-forcible sex offenses, as well as educates them about prevention.
 Programs are open to all students and employees.

-The University will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the University against another student who is the alleged perpetrator of the crime or offense.
+The University will disclose to the alleged victim/survivor of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the University against another student who is the alleged perpetrator of the crime or offense.
 If the alleged victim is deceased as a result of the crime or offense, the University will provide the results of the disciplinary hearing to the victim's next of kin, if so requested.